 - Portages: 0; the four sets of rapids were runnable/linable … nothing to really fret over

 We did make a point this morning of checking out potential campsites, thinking about paddlers needing to get off the water in a hurry and looking for something serviceable, even if not the greatest.
 The above map shows three such sites – a couple of them had fire pits already.

 We also dealt with four sets of rapids.
-The first one has a ledge with a two foot drop; we lined and ran it.
+The first one has a ledge with a two-foot drop; we lined and ran it.
 The second set came soon afterwards and was an easy Class 1 set that we just ran.
 The campsite below this second set has room for a couple of tents and has a fire pit.
 About eight kilometers further downriver was the third noteworthy set, which we lined and ran to the sound of distant thunder.
 This provided us with the motivation to think about ending the day a bit early – we hadn’t even had lunch yet, having planned to have it at the bottom of this set of rapids.
-Instead we went on and within thirty minutes came upon a fourth set of rapids for the day, an easy run on river left, and then amazingly a camp site below the rapids on river right.
-We were done for the day, all in all a pretty easy one.
+Instead, we went on and within thirty minutes came upon the fourth set of rapids for the day, an easy run on river left, and then amazingly a campsite below the rapids on river right.
+We were done for the day, all in all, a pretty easy one.

 Day Five: Rapids Camp To the Birchview Camp (10 km down the Albany)

 - Distance: 29 km over 6.5 hours